 A minimum Grade 7 in GCSE Music, good keyboard or guitar skills and Grade 5 standard (or equivalent) on another instrument/voice.
 It is also recommended that Grade 5 Theory is achieved before embarking upon the A Level course, though this can be taken during the Lower Sixth.
-You will also be required to join the Senior Choir and commit to regular rehearsals and concerts.
+You will also be required to join the Sixth Form chamber choir and commit to regular rehearsals and concerts, including the Autumn, Christmas and Spring concerts.

-Unit Brief Description Component 1: A performance recital in front of a visiting examiner in March/April Performing of the Upper Sixth.
+Unit Brief Description Component 1: Performing A performance recital in front of a visiting examiner in March/ April of the Upper Sixth.
 The performance must consist of a minimum of three pieces of at least Grade 6 standard or above and 10-12 minutes in duration.
-Component 2: Two compositions to be submitted at the end of the Upper Sixth Composition year.
+Component 2: Composition Two compositions to be submitted at the end of the Upper Sixth year.
 One must reflect the musical techniques and conventions associated with the Western Classical Tradition and be in response to a brief set by the board.
 The second composition is a free composition.
-Component 3: Appraising Assessment is in the form of a 135 minute written examination based on the three areas of study: 1.
-The Western Classical Tradition 2.
-Musical Theatre 3.
-Into the Twentieth Century The questions will be based on set work analysis, contextual information, comparison questions and unprepared extracts.
+Component 3: Appraising The Western Classical Tradition (The Development of the Symphony 1750-1900) which includes two set works.
+Symphony No. 104 in D major, 'London': Haydn (detailed analysis) and Symphony No. 4 in A major, 'Italian': Mendelssohn (general study) Musical Theatre Into the Twentieth Century including two set works: Trio for Oboe, Bassoon and Piano, Movement II: Poulenc Three Nocturnes, Number 1, Nuages: Debussy The questions will be based on set work analysis, contextual information, comparison questions and unprepared extracts.
+This component includes a listening examination.